RegalMedia/godot-docs/classes/class_editorexportplatformandroid.rst

 :ref:`bool<class_bool>` **permissions/process_outgoing_calls**

+**Deprecated:** Deprecated in API level 29.

 Allows an application to see the number being dialed during an outgoing call with the option to redirect the call to a different number or abort the call altogether.
 See `PROCESS_OUTGOING_CALLS <https://developer.android.com/reference/android/Manifest.permission#PROCESS_OUTGOING_CALLS>`__.

-Deprecated in API level 29.

 .. rst-class:: classref-item-separator